FIEO FIEO

 COO for Import

 The Certificate of Import Provenance validates the origin of the products entering a country.
 It provides information about the country where manufacturers produced or manufactured the goods.
-Customs officials frequently require this certificate to determine relevant tariffs, trade agreements, and ensure compliance with import regulations.
+Customs officials frequently require this certificate to determine relevant tariffs, and trade agreements, and ensure compliance with import regulations.
 It helps establish the authenticity and origin of the imported items.

 Certificate of Origin for a Vehicle